-Best Destinations in Europe for Coffee
+Best destinations in Europe for coffee.

 Immerse yourself in the coffee-loving atmosphere of Rome at any number of cafes in the historical center.
 It’s next to impossible to get a bad coffee in Rome.
-A historically popular cafe near the Pantheon, do as the Romans do at Sant’ Eustachio Cafe.
-Check out the website and you’ll see what I mean about standing up while taking your coffee.
-If you want to be among a younger crowd, choose one of the trendy cafes that line Piazza Madonna dei Monti.
+Note that when in Rome, you will not see the locals rushing around with a coffee to go.
+Here, coffee is usually an espresso or a café macchiato, meant to be enjoyed in a quick shot while standing at the counter.
+Near the Pantheon do as the Romans do at Sant’ Eustachio Check out the website and you’ll see what I mean about standing up while taking your coffee.

 Barcelona, Spain

 Visit the neighborhoods of El Raval and Gracia for some of the best coffee shops.
 If you love pastries with your coffee, visit Caelum and sample the brews and baked treats.
-If you want to mix with a young crowd, Café Salambó is the place to be.

 […] outside of the Hofburg Palace.
 Demel served the royal palace and its inhabitants and is one of the oldest coffee houses in Vienna.
 I had hot chocolate because I knew I would have coffee later; my friends all ordered […]